 Once fully commissioned, the wind farm is expected to produce on average 172 GWh per annum, producing sufficient energy to power around 30,000 homes.

-AusNet Services’ Executive General Manager Commercial Energy Services, Chad Hymas, said AusNet Services was committed to supporting Australia’s transition to renewable energy.
+AusNet’ Executive General Manager Commercial Energy Services, Chad Hymas, said AusNet was committed to supporting Australia’s transition to renewable energy.

 Tilt Renewables is a significant and established owner, operator and developer of wind farm assets, with an operating portfolio of 582 MW of assets located in high wind resource regions and 54 MW of wind currently under construction.

 Tilt Renewables has a development pipeline of more than 2700 MW of wind and solar projects across Australia and NZ.